mpigrobot/carmela_ios/README.md

 ##video transmission
 use MJPG-streamer, which is installed in the modified router.the video address is http://192.168.1.1:8080/?action=stream .
 But in the iOS6 or later, the UIwebview can not see the dynamic video by  visiting this address directly.To solve this problem, this address is written in a html.
-Through the html , the UIwebview can see  real-time video.
+Through the html , the UIwebview can show real-time video.

 ## universality